gaialang/gaia/README.md

 Pretty cool, right?

 I believe that the most personal is the most creative.
-Thus `Gaia` will be very personal at first.
-It's a C variant, a little language that looks like `C` and runs like `C`.
-It will have `C`/`LLVM` as backend, and I'll use `LLVMSharp` to generate `LLIR`.
+Thus `Gaia` will be a very personal project at first.
+It's a `C` variant, a little language that looks like `C` and runs like `C`.
+It'll have `C`/`LLVM` as backend, and will generate `C` code or generate `LLIR` using `LLVMSharp`.
 And it's just a beginning.
 Wish me luck~

 ## Getting Started